Music in VIenna - statue of Johann Strauss

 During my second visit to the apartment, I was writing A Woman of Note about a woman composer in 1830s Vienna.
 The novel starts with the funeral of Beethoven, and his influence is felt by the characters throughout the novel.
 As I mounted the old staircase to Beethoven’s apartment, I imagined my characters mounting similar staircases in buildings of the same vintage.

-When I visited, the rooms of Beethoven’s apartment were virtually bare and contained little in the way of exhibits.
+When I visited, the apartment was virtually bare of furniture and contained little in the way of exhibits.
 Two listening desks are set up for listening to various Beethoven pieces on headphones.
-I indulged myself with the second movement of Symphony No. 7 for a while.
-The place was empty, so it was just me and Beethoven’s soaring melodies and the temptation to burst into tears.

 Musical tourism doesn’t get any better.